guillecarrillo/proteoparc/documentation/tutorial.md

 ## Set up

 First of all, the user needs to **download the pipeline**.
-To do so, open the terminal and change the working directory to the folder you want to store the pipeline using the `cd` command.
+To do so, open the terminal and use the `cd` command to change the working directory to the folder you want to store the pipeline.
 Then, type the following in the terminal:

 ``` bash
 git clone https://github.com/guillecarrillo/proteoparc
 ```

-Once the pipeline is downloaded in your computer, change again your working directory to the proteoparc folder using the `cd` command.
+Once the pipeline is downloaded in your computer, change again your working directory to the proteoparc folder using again the `cd` command.
 Now, **create the conda virtual environment** typing the following:

 ``` bash
 conda env create -f .set_up.ylm